webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 - Avoid __absolute paths__.
 - Use __peer dependencies__.

-### Simple
+### General

 Loaders should do only a single task.
 This not only makes the job of maintaining each loader easier, but also allows them to be chained for usage in more scenarios.

 ### Chaining

 Take advantage of the fact that loaders can be chained together.
-Instead of writing a single loader that tackles five tasks, write five simpler loaders that divide this effort.
-Isolating them not only keeps each individual loader simple, but may allow for them to be used for something you hadn't thought of originally.
+Instead of writing one complex single loader that tackles five tasks, write five loaders that divide this effort into smaller problems.
+Isolating the use case for each loader keeps each one small, clear to understand, and may create an opportunity to be used for a use case you hadn't thought about from the beginning.

 Take the case of rendering a template file with data specified via loader options or query parameters.
 It could be written as a single loader that compiles the template from source, executes it and returns a module that exports a string containing the HTML code.
-However, in accordance with guidelines, a simple `apply-loader` exists that can be chained with other open source loaders:
+However, in accordance with guidelines, the `apply-loader` exists that can be chained with other open source loaders:

 - `jade-loader`: Convert template to a module that exports a function.
 - `apply-loader`: Executes the function with loader options and returns raw HTML.